d-exclaimation/pioneer/Documentation/guides/getting-started/resolver.md

 }
 ```

-The context will be a basic one that just get the `Request` and `Response` so we can get certain values from the request and set some to the response.
+The context here will very simple which only grab the `Request` and `Response` so we can get certain values from the request and set some to the response.

 ## Resolver

 The resolver will include all the basic CRUD operations.
-Pioneer comes with extensions to Graphiti to allow the use of `async/await` and `EventStream` built from `AsyncSequence` in resolvers.
+Pioneer comes with extensions to Graphiti to allow the use of `async/await` in queries and/or mutations and also `EventStream` built from `AsyncSequence` for subscriptions in the resolvers.

 ```swift
 import Pioneer